AACI Budapest, Vienna and Prague

 Hardly any other city has been adorned with words of praise to the extent Prague has; it has often been called golden and incomparable.
 Resting on the sloping banks of the Vltava River, the main artery of Bohemian waterways, Prague’s cobblestone streets are connected by arching and ancient stone bridges contrasting with the cosmopolitan atmosphere of modern Prague.
 Jewish community life in Prague has been continuous since the Middle Ages.
 The oldest synagogue of the city, the Alteneuschul, built during the last quarter of the 13th century, bears witness of the medieval Jewish community.
 Despite several periods of expulsion, an autonomous intellectual life was flourishing in the Jewish Quarter in the Golden Age (between the 16th and 18th centuries) of Prague’s Jewry.
 Some of the legendary Jewish personalities who lived in Prague are Rabbi Loew (the Maharal) and Rabbi Avigdor Kara, a member of Prague’s Beth Din, as well as other historians, scientists and philosophers.
 Today, the Jewish quarter of the city is completely restored.

-Itinerary: from Brno we will travel to Prague, the capital of the Czech Republic.
-We will enjoy a walking tour of Vaclav Square, founded by Charles IV in 1348.
+Itinerary: In Prague, the capital of the Czech Republic, we will enjoy a walking tour of Vaclav Square, founded by Charles IV in 1348.
 Then, continue toward the old city surrounded by walls and fortifications.
 This lovely area has been declared a world heritage site.
 We will view the Powder Gate, the old town square, the “clock square”, the famous astronomical clock and the Church of Tyne.
 We will continue toward the Vltava River, the longest river in the Czech Republic, and enjoy a leisurely cruise on the river.

 Dinner at a local kosher restaurant.